vdblab/Dewolf-TCR-landscape-2022/README.md

 ## Accessing Data

-Raw TCR sequencing data can be obtained \<adaptivebiotech.com\> under project ID XXXX.
+Raw TCR sequencing data can be obtained from <https://clients.adaptivebiotech.com/pub/dewolf-2022-gvhd>.
 Each sample data can be exported by clicking the checkbox and then export-\> Export.
 Save data to `./raw_TCR_data/`

 ### Patient ID's